-What 80+ years of research actually shows
+What 80+ years of research shows

-The mechanism is not mysterious.
-Chronic social stress and isolation appear to act through several pathways at once.- Sustained cortisol and sympathetic tone.
+- Sustained cortisol and sympathetic tone.
 Chronic loneliness keeps the stress system mildly activated for years.
 The cumulative effect on blood pressure, glucose regulation, and visceral fat is measurable.

 - Inflammation.
 Lonely adults show higher circulating inflammatory markers, including IL-6 and CRP.
 The same inflammation pathway drives cardiovascular events, accelerated brain aging, and metabolic disease.